 Every U.S. employer is responsible for displaying certain mandatory labor law postings.
 Meet that responsibility and you’re in the clear, right?
 Not so fast.
 What if you outsource HR functions or payroll to another company, or lease workers from a temp or staffing agency?
 Alternatively, what if your business relies on a contractor’s employees, or you provide your own employees to work at a client’s place of business?
-Under a new rule by the Department of Labor (DOL), these types of arrangements may make you a joint employer with the other business.
-And if so, both entities must follow regulatory guidelines under the Fair Labor Standards Act (FLSA), including the latest posting compliance requirements.

-Breaking Down the DOL Rule
+Breaking Down the Final DOL Rule

 Why the Joint Employer Rule Matters